How To Create Online Courses

 These settings will be applied to the entire course.

-Creating sections and lecture types
+Creating sections and using lecture types

-All course lectures are divided into sections.
+All course lectures are arranged into sections.
 The sections allow you to publish the course in parts and revise parts of the course as a draft.
 Each lecture in the section can include a video, webinar, page of the project, simple text, test, or homework for students to complete.

 Let's look into the lecture types and their settings.
-There are several settings common for each type: The option to change the section for each lecture, the possibility to change when the lecture becomes available (it can be always visible in the student's dashboard or appear only after the previous lecture was completed), and the lecture status (whether it is published or is a draft).
+There are several settings common for each type: The option to change the section for each lecture, the possibility to select when the lecture becomes available (it can be always visible in the student's dashboard or appear only after the previous lecture was completed), and the lecture status (whether it is published or is a draft).

 Find below the specific settings for different lecture types.